hyper-coder/fl_hospitals_federatedlearning_demo/README.md

 This architectural approach drives operational efficiency and enhances diagnostic capabilities through collaborative learning, and also establishes a blueprint for leveraging advanced AI in privacy-sensitive sectors like healthcare, finance, and government.

+In my (The Small Wall Podcast) podcast Episode #2 - I explore how federated learning.
+Watch it now on YouTube:  https://youtu.be/dErkmQxpr6I

 Note: This demo is for educational purposes only and uses synthetic data.